Last Updated on April 28, 2023 by Dee

 Use Procreate’s text tool to bring two-dimensional graphics to life with drop shadows and integrated text throughout backgrounds.
 With this powerful text-editing tool, you can select fonts that are already installed on your iPad or download new ones to use in your projects.

 The text tool allows you to place text on your canvas.
 It’s easy to use and compatible with any font installed on your iPad.
 There are many ways to customize the text after you create it, but if you’re just getting started, here are a few simple changes that can make a big difference.

 Text options in Procreate

 Now you can start to play around with the text itself!
 There are several ways to modify your text once it’s added to your document.

 Pinch or expand the text box that contains your words.
-You can also tap on the words themselves and drag them around in order to reposition them on the canvas.
+You can also tap on the words and drag them around to reposition them on the canvas.

 To change the font, color, or size of your text, tap on the text box once it’s been added to your document.
 This will open up a menu with all of those options and more.

 Try to choose a style that goes well with your art.
 For example, if you’re going for a more vintage look, try using a font like Old English or Cooper Black.

 If you want your text to stand out, use a bold or italicized font.
 You can also experiment with different colors to match the overall tone of your project.